-The Best Indonesian Coffee is a difficult thing to isolate.
+The Best Indonesian Coffee is a wonderful thing to discover.
+However, it can be a difficult thing to isolate.
 This is because there are several unique variants of coffee beans from Indonesia.

-Then, we will provide you the best of each of these categories of Indonesian coffee beans.
+We will break it all down and provide you the best of each of these categories of Indonesian coffee beans.
+And, the best overall!

 Do You Want The BEST Indonesian Coffee Beans?